ahmadexp/MiSTer_DB9/Docs/mister-plus.md

 ### Step 6: RAM Module

-**Note:** If an existing RAM module is installed, remove it and use the included one as the typical style won't fit with the MiSTer Plus I/O board.
+**Note:** If an existing RAM module is installed, remove it and use the included one as the typical style won't fit with the MiSTer Plus IO board.

 1. Ensure the DE10-Nano is still oriented so the network port is on the left side of the bottom.
 2. Install the included RAM module on the header pins on the right side, ensuring the "side facing outwards" is facing away from the DE10-Nano.